 Many children will have additional needs at some point during their time with us.
 These may be in the area of health, emotions, behaviour or learning and we aim to identify and address these needs through the school’s inclusive practice.

 We hold the Dyslexia Friendly School Quality Mark which reflects the commitment we have to supporting all the children who attend our school.

-We have a teacher with extra responsibility for following the LA Code of Practice and working with staff and parents/carers to ensure that we take into account the needs of all our pupils.
+We have a teacher with extra responsibility for following the DfE Code of Practice and working with staff and parents/carers to ensure that we take into account the needs of all our pupils.
 This may be provided through carefully differentiated work, a teaching assistant giving extra support through small groups etc. By carefully addressing individual needs we aim to ensure that all children at our school will be given every opportunity to achieve their true potential.